 2. Does the state pay or does the employee pay for bags?

-The employee must pay for the baggage fees; however, the State Controller’s Office will reimburse baggage fees via a Travel Expense Claim.
+The employee must pay for the baggage fees separately; however, the fees may be reimbursed with a valid justification.

 3. If I have a question regarding Concur Travel and call the CalTravelStore, will I be charged a fee?